t4d-gmbh/voter-turnout-in-switzerland/README.md

 <br>
 <br>
 <br>
-To analyze this mediation model we use the method proposed by Baron and Kenny in 1986<sup>[X]</sup>.
-A good example of how this method is applied in practice can also be found in the Netflix Technology Blog.<sup>[X]</sup>.
+To analyze this mediation model we use the method proposed by Baron and Kenny in 1986.
+A good example of how this method is applied in practice can also be found in the Netflix Technology Blog: *Causal Machine Learning for Creative Insights* (netflixtechblog.medium.com).
 The following three regression analyses were performed on the standardized values so that we can compare the coefficients of different variables:

 <br/>